etinaude/340/A3/a3Answers.md

 ### 1f

-2
+**2**

 direct twice

 ### 1g

-5
+**5**

 single indirect + double indirect

 ### 1h

-6
+**6**

 double indirect twice

 ### 1i

+**10**

-assume overwrites everything
+overwrites everything

-1221
-ends at 9,259,820
+5 for reading the data
+then the blocks have been loaded into memory then change the blocks in memory, change the inode and write blocks to the disk so another 5

 ### 1j

-append
+**14**

+Assuming this appends data as the specs doesnt day "This overwrites data."

+2 to first block then check the file size meta data
+6 read
+6 write

 ### 1k

-If the inode was not already in memory it would need to be loaded.
-If blocks outside the inode were already in memory they wouldn't need to be loaded so this needs to be specified.
-Essentially each assumption shows what will need to be loaded or not, and without the assumptions there could be a range of different answers or not enough information to form a full answer.
+These assumptions change how many accesses will be needed, for example if the inode were not loaded into memory they it would have to be found and read before anything else or if the file access times needed to be written they would increase the number of accesses.

 ## Question 2